 Note: - Please insert Key file data in Private Key box, and CSR data in CSR box, and the Certificate or CA data in Certificate box.

 Finalizing the installation by checking the installation by clicking the button as you can see in the image below.

 STEP – 7 Checking the actual Website for SSL

 Check the installation of the SSL certificate on your website, I checked the website using https:// before the domain name.
 If it’s configured correctly then it will show a lock sign if not then your browser will give a warning.

 STEP – 8 Force Redirect to HTTPS

-The final step of the configuration SSL certificate on the website is force redirect to HTTPS.
-Your visitor will never add the https by manually so your website will open in HTTP protocol.
-So, if you redirect your website HTTP to HTTPS, then visitors automatically redirect to the secure page without adding HTTPS before URL.
+The final step of the configuration SSL certificate on the website is to force a redirect to HTTPS.
+Your visitor will never add the https manually so your website will open in HTTP protocol.
+So, if you redirect your website HTTP to HTTPS, then visitors automatically redirect to the secure page without adding HTTPS before the URL.

 So, how to do that?